Ch0pin/medusa/README.md

 **System requirements:**

 - Linux or macOS (currently medusa doesn't support windows)
-- Python 3 (Use the latest python release and not the one shiped with MacOS to avoid issues with using libedit instead of GNU's readline)
+- Python 3 (Use the latest python release and not the one shipped with macOS to avoid issues with using libedit instead of GNU's readline)
 - Rooted device or emulator
 - adb
 - FRIDA server (running on the mobile device)